 We take a proportionate, risk-based approach when entering in to or renewing supplier arrangements.

-We conducted a review to assess the nature and extent of the risk of modern slavery in our supply chains and business.
-As part of its proportionate, risk-based approach we focussed on countries and parts of the supply chain considered (relatively) higher risk.
-The main criteria used to evaluate suppliers included the origin of manufacture, the nature of the services provided and the location from which these services are provided.
+However, as part of our proportionate, risk-based approach we have focused and continue to focus on countries and parts of our supply chain which we consider to be relatively higher risk.
+The main criteria used to evaluate the risk of suppliers included the origin of manufacture or the nature of the services provided and the location these services are provided from.

 As a result of this review, we identified some parts of our supply chain where the risk of modern slavery is proportionately higher.
 These parts include our third party suppliers who provide products and services for office buildings such as cleaning staff, security staff and courier services (“Relevant Suppliers”).

-We have undertaken background checks of Relevant Suppliers in order to confirm that they are not and have not been named on any national or international watch lists and/or that their businesses are not and have not been subject to or associated with any relevant negative press.
+We have undertaken checks of the Relevant Suppliers in order to confirm that, to the best of our knowledge, they are not and have not been named on any national or international watch lists and/or that their businesses are not and have not been subject to or associated with any relevant negative press.

 All key stakeholders in our business are aware of the requirements of the Act.
-These stakeholders include the senior managers of HALLP and those in control of procurement for the business.
+These stakeholders include the senior managers and limited members of HALLP and those in control of procurement for the business.

-This statement has been reviewed by senior management and approved on behalf of the members of HALLP and the board of directors of Horizon Asset (UK) Limited.
+This statement has been reviewed by senior management and approved and signed on behalf of the members of HALLP and the board of directors of Horizon Asset (UK) Limited.